Skip to main content

 Another instance is when the messenger who carries an important letter to Romeo detailing a crucial plan is held back by a plague threat.
 This results in the death of the two lovers.
 Thus, the plague—another one of nature’s minions—succeeds in putting a complete end to their love story.

-TOEFL Speaking Task 4 :
+TOEFL Integrated Speaking Sample Question- Task 4 (Academic)

 Professor: “Déjà vu” describes the uncanny sensation that you’ve already experienced something, even when you know you never have.
 Say you’re exploring a new city for the first time.
 And all at once, you feel as if you’ve walked down that exact tree-lined footpath before.
 You know that you haven’t been there before.
 So, then, why do you experience that feeling of familiarity?